Tatiwuli/workout-builder/README.md

 ## Pages

 - **Home:** Introduces the web app and prompts the user to provide their OpenAI API key for the agents.
+-
 - **Questionnaire:** Gathers information about the user’s workout preferences and needs.
 This data is passed to the agents to ensure they create an efficient workout plan tailored to the user’s goals.

-- **Workout Plan:** Displays the final workout plan, including exercise details and execution guidelines.
+- **Workout Plan:** Displays the final workout plan.
+   The final plan includes:
+     - Warm-up Section: Includes execution notes for movements, number of sets and reps, and duration.
+     - Main Workout Section: Exercises are structured into sets.
+Based on the user's needs, the LLM may organize exercises into supersets or drop sets.
+Each exercise includes: Step-by-step execution instructions with a GIF; Guidelines for weights, sets, and reps; An alternative exercise for users without access to the required equipment, with its  execution instructions and GIF.
+     -

 *Check out the “Next Steps” section to learn about planned feature updates!*